 What if my luggage is too big or my flight’s cancelled?
 What if I get lost or something gets stolen?
 What if I run out of money or I get injured?
 When you sit and think about it there’s a lot that can go wrong when you travel.
-Which is why it’s not surprising when pre-travel nerves hit.
+Which is why it’s probably not surprising that I’m sat here freaking out over pre-travel nerves.

 I’m going to start this by saying I am not, by any definition, an expert traveller.
 In fact, outside of school trips and family holidays, there are very few places I’ve properly travelled to.

 On top of all this, I am very much a worrier.
 I get very anxious about the unknown and in particular the what ifs.
 It’s something I’m definitely trying to work on but, for the moment at least, it’s quite a big part of me.

 So that brings me to today.
 Today is exactly 4 weeks before I start my European interrail adventure.
 (You can read more about that here and here.)
 And although I can’t even begin to tell you how excited I am, there’s a big part of me that’s incredibly anxious about the whole thing.